yazan2241/Tank-Detection/README.md

    (14 line) images_path = glob.glob(r"E:\python\images\*.jpg")                                   # put full path for test images directory

    Run the code <python yolo_object_detection.py>

+  # Note
+  this project trainedonly to detect Tanks .. so if the picture conatin Cars it might detect it too since it looks similar (in general) to the Tanks check updates for the repository .. i am working on updating the model

   # Test